 Lost & Found provides periodic training for volunteers as a group, and also does pre-group briefing.
 The director would also expect to spend a little one-on-one time with you just to make sure you’re comfortable and know what you need to know!

 What if I have more money than time to contribute?

 That is welcome too!
 Lost & Founds operates under an IRS 501c3 nonprofit status.
 The entire program is only possible through grants, in-kind contributions of space and/or goods, and general community support.
 Continuing pledged donations may easily be made through the United Way of Umatilla and Morrow Counties in the name of Lost & Found Youth Outreach.
-Contributions may also be mailed to our office at 714 SW Dorion Ave, Suite B, Pendleton, OR 97801.
+Contributions may also be mailed to our office at 200 SE Hailey Ave, Suite 102, Pendleton, OR 97801.
 Contributions from local individuals, service groups, businesses, agencies and churches are crucial and make it easier to obtain grants that keep the program in action.